-Stock limits are generally determined not only by biological considerations but also by agreed boundaries and coordinates.
-ICES considered three different components for this species: a) Areas 6, 7, and 8; b) Area 9, and c) Area 10 (Azores region).
-This separation does not pre-suppose that there are three different stocks of red sea bream, but it offers a better way of recording the available information" (ICES, 2007).
-The inter-relationships of the red sea bream from Areas 6, 7, and 8, and the northern part of Area 9.a, and their migratory movements within these areas have been observed by tagging methods (Gueguen, 1974).
-However, there is no evidence of movement to the southern part of 9.a where the main fishery currently occurs.
-Tagging has been done also in the Strait of Gibraltar area, where the majority of the fishery currently occurs.
-No significant movements are reported, although local migrations are also observed: feeding grounds are distributed along the entire Strait of Gibraltar and the species seems to remain in this area as a resident population (Gil, 2006).
-In 2007, Piñera et al. suggests no significant genetic differences are present along Spanish coasts (Mediterranean and Atlantic areas).
+Stock structure in ICES Subarea 9 is still unknown.
+Stock boundaries are generally determined not only by biological considerations but also by agreed boundaries and coordinates.
+ICES considered three different components for this species: a) subareas 6, 7, and 8; b) Subarea 9, and c) Subarea 10 (Azores region).
+This separation does not pre-suppose that there are three different stocks of blackspot seabream, but it offers a better way of recording the available information" (ICES, 2007).
+The inter-relationships of this species from subareas 6, 7, and 8, and the northern part of Division 9.a, and their migratory movements within these areas were studied by tagging (Gueguen, 1974).
+However, there is no evidence of movement from the Bay of Biscay (Subarea 8) to the southern part of Division 9.a (Gulf of Cadiz/Strait of Gibraltar) where a target fishery occurs.